jouissances/jouissances.github.io/_posts/2019-06-10-rebelbase_virtual_book_club_rails_application.markdown

 ## 3. Design
 After my previous project ([Flatiron Hall)](http://flatiron-hall.herokuapp.com), I learned the value in focusing on the user flow diagram when designing.
 This is essential as this project is larger in scope than Flatiron Hall, and I did not want to waste time in determining where the user is at any point in time, and where to redirect the user to after a method is run.

-##4.
-Architecture
-Defining the relationships between model is no easy task, either.
-But after this project, I have a better idea about has_many :through, as well as about setting up references in the database.

-One thing I wish I had done is to set up my Rails app with a PostgreSQL database from the start, rather than after development and before deployment to Heroku.
-I’d also check my Ruby version and make sure that it fulfils Heroku’s minimum acceptable version.

 ## 4. Architecture
 Defining the relationships between model is no easy task, either.
 But after this project, I have a better idea about `has_many :through`, as well as about setting up references in the database.